dennisfrett/Arduino-Direct-NEC-Transmitter/README.md

 # Arduino Direct NEC Transmitter

+## Why is this useful?

+This library can be used to control devices with an 3.5mm "IR input" directly using an Arduino microcontroller, without the need for an IR LED.

+## Which devices are compatible?

+- Devices that support [removable IR receivers / extenders](https://www.google.com/search?q=3.5mm+ir+extender&source=lnms&tbm=isch)
+- Amplifiers with an "IR input" port, used to chain devices

+As long as they work with (Extended) NEC, this library should work.
+I've tested the library with a NAD amplifier and a TOSLINK optical switcher.
+More information on the NEC IR protocol: https://techdocs.altium.com/display/FPGA/NEC+Infrared+Transmission+Protocol

+## How is this different from regular IR?

 An IR remote typically sends out pulses that are modulated at 38khz.
 These pulses are received by an IR receiver (like the TSOP devices).
-An IR receiver is basically an IR photodiode and circuitry that filters out the 38khz carrier wave.
+An IR receiver is an IR photodiode and circuitry that filters out the 38khz carrier wave.
 The output of this receiver is the unmodulated IR signal that was received by the remote.

-In general, there are two situations where this can be used:
-- Devices that support [removable IR receivers / extenders](https://www.google.com/search?q=3.5mm+ir+extender&source=lnms&tbm=isch)
-- Amplifiers with an IR input

-As long as they work with (Extended) NEC, this library should work.
-I've tested the library with a NAD amplifier and a TOSLINK optical switcher.

-See for more information on the NEC IR protocol: https://techdocs.altium.com/display/FPGA/NEC+Infrared+Transmission+Protocol

 The receiving device expects an unmodulated signal on the data line.

-This libary allows you to connect any microcontroller, like an Arduino or even a Raspberry Pi directly to the IR input of such a device, completely bypassing the need for emitting the signal through an IR LED.

-When connecting your controller to such an input, it's probably best if you only connect the data line (*ring*) and ground (*sleeve*), the current requirement of the microcontroller is likely too high for the device to provide.

 This library cannot be used to control an IR LED directly, since there modulation is required.
 There are multiple libraries out there that can be used to control IR LEDs from Arduino:
 - https://github.com/Arduino-IRremote/Arduino-IRremote
 - https://github.com/ukw100/IRMP

-## Pinouts
+## Connections

+Sometimes, the IR input port will provide power on one of the pins.
+When connecting your controller to such an input, it's probably best if you only connect the data line (*ring*) and ground (*sleeve*), the current requirement of the microcontroller is likely too high for the device to provide.

 ### IR extenders